gokultp/go-smpp/README.md

 ## Copyright

-See LICENSE and AUTHORS files for details.
+See LICENSE and AUTHORS files for details..